 All employed Russian citizens are subject to obligatory state social insurance.
-In the event of an insured accident taking place (e.g., temporary or permanent professional disability) the Social Insurance Fund is obliged to fix temporary disability pay, which is usually equal to 100 per cent of the victim's salary.
+In the event of an insured accident taking place (e.g., temporary or permanent professional disability), the Social Insurance Fund is obliged to fix temporary disability pay, which is usually equal to 100 per cent of the victim's salary.

 In cases where a deceased passenger was travelling on business, material damages will have to be paid by the Social Insurance Fund.
-Where a deceased passenger was an employee of the police, prosecutor's offices, military personnel or of the Federal Security Service of the Russian Federation, the compensation is to be paid by an insurance company in accordance with certain procedures established by the Federal Law on Obligatory Life and Health Insurance of the Military Personnel Citizens Drafted to Periodical Military Training, the Rank and File and Officers of the Internal Affairs Bodies, State Fire Fighting Service, Drug Control Agency, Employees of Penal Institutions and Bodies and Employees of Federal Bodies of the Tax Police.
-Damages awarded in respect of the above-mentioned categories of persons shall be paid within the deadline fixed by law, which is 30 days or 15 days depending on the applied statutory Acts, upon provision of the prescribed documentation.
+Where a deceased passenger was an employee of the police, prosecutor's offices, military personnel or the Federal Security Service of the Russian Federation, the compensation is to be paid by an insurance company in accordance with certain procedures established by the Federal Law on Obligatory Life and Health Insurance of the Military Personnel Citizens Drafted to Periodical Military Training, the Rank and File and Officers of the Internal Affairs Bodies, State Fire Fighting Service, Drug Control Agency, Employees of Penal Institutions and Bodies and Employees of Federal Bodies of the Tax Police.
+Damages awarded in respect of the above-mentioned categories of persons shall be paid within the deadline fixed by law, which is 30 days or 15 days depending on the applied statutory acts, upon provision of the prescribed documentation.
 The above organisations are entitled to claim a refund of the paid amounts from the operator.

-This is a grey area of law and in a number of aviation cases involving death double compensation is possible.
+This is a grey area of law and, in a number of aviation cases involving death, double compensation is possible.

 In accordance with the Compensation Rules, the insurance compensation payable to injured passengers has to be calculated by multiplying the insurance sum that is specified per passenger in the agreement on the obligatory insurance (2 million roubles) by the percentage allocated for a particular injury.

-By way of example and taking the above in consideration, injury to the spinal cord would attract compensation of 1.5 million roubles (75 per cent of 2 million roubles).
+By way of example and taking the above into consideration, injury to the spinal cord would attract compensation of 1.5 million roubles (75 per cent of 2 million roubles).
 Should the costs for the damage incurred by the injured passenger be higher than the obligatory compensation, then the full amount is to be compensated as damages.